avtraino/rmDropboxIcon/README.md

 `launchd` runs the shell script immediately when loaded, then once every 10 minutes.

-When the shell script starts, it pauses for 20 seconds, removes the unwanted `Icon?` file.
+When the shell script starts, it pauses for 20 seconds then removes the unwanted `Icon?` file.

 ## FAQ